How To Set Environment Variables With PowerShell

 Using the [System.Environment] .NET class method

-Microsoft’s .NET framework class library is a powerful way to use and execute PowerShell scripts.
-The .NET class [System.Environment] offers methods to set environment variables.
+Microsoft’s .NET framework class library is a powerful means to use and execute PowerShell scripts.
+The .NET class [System.Environment] offers methods to set and get the environment variables.
+To set the environment variables using the .NET class method, you need to use the SetEnvironmentVariable() method for a given scope or to create a new one if it doesn’t already exist.

 [System.Environment]::SetEnvironmentVariable(‘AZURE_RESOURCE_GROUP’,'ResourceGroupUsingSetEnvironmentVariable')

-Using the [System.Environment] .NET class method to set an environment variable
+Use .NET class method to set an environment variable

-Are changes to environment variables permanent?
+Are environment variable changes permanent?

 How to remove an environment variable with PowerShell